 - Completion of an undergraduate- or graduate-level statistics course with a minimum C grade

 - Active, unrestricted registered nurse license in the state in which the student's practica will be completed

-- Résumé or vita that demonstrates professional experience in nursing
+- Résumé or curriculum vitae that demonstrates professional experience in nursing

 - Three letters of reference from health care professionals or academic faculty who can speak to the applicant's professional and academic abilities

 - English language proficiency - all international students must provide proof of English language proficiency (unless they meet specific exceptions) by earning one of the following: